adrianagh13/python-katas/README.md

 # Python Katas

 ## Overview
-This project showcases solutions for each of the three Python tasks from the EPAM's Cloud & Devops Course.
+This project showcases clean and simple solutions for each of the three Python tasks from the EPAM's Cloud & Devops Course.
+Each solution is implemented in its respective module, focusing on clarity and functionality.

 ## Kata Descriptions
 * Kata 1: Dictionary Class